Professional Mediator Jerry Kessler

 c) Judge, International Law School Mediation Competition, Loyola University, Chicago, March 23, 2012, and March 2016.

-RECENT MEDIATION TRAININGS AND ACR APPROVED CONTINUING EDUCATION
+SAMPLE OF RECENT MEDIATION TRAININGS AND ACR APPROVED CONTINUING EDUCATION

 - Dispute Resolution Institute, Inc., Advanced Mediation Training, Springfield, Illinois, September 23-24, 2016.